ivy-llc/ivy/docs/overview/faq.rst

 **Q:** What kind of type system does Ivy use?
 Does it do shape-checking of tensors?
 If so, how does it handle dynamic sizes?
 The gold standard here is a fully dependent type system, but this is very rare, with the exception of `dex`_.

 **A:**  The checks performed during graph compilation will remain backend-specific.
-The function :func:`ivy.compile` wraps the backend compilation functions, for example :func:`jax.jit`, :func:`tf.function`, :func:`torch.jit.script` and :func:`torch.jit.trace`.
+The function :func:`ivy.trace` wraps the backend compilation functions, for example :func:`jax.jit`, :func:`tf.function`, :func:`torch.jit.script` and :func:`torch.jit.trace`.
 For some backends, shape-checking will be performed during the compilation phase and for others it will not.

 GPU handling